aleshaleksey/fansys23/13-crafting-imbuing.md

 ___
 ## Enchanting and Imbuing

-Enchantment is placing spells upon objects, structures andd locales.
+Enchantment is placing spells upon objects, structures and locales.
 The item is quite literally under a spell.
 A heavy blade can be enchanted with magic that makes it lighter, a cloak with magic that makes it warmer, or sets it on fire under certain conditions.
 A house may be enchanted in a way that its walls bleed on moonlit nights.
 A rag-doll may be enchanted to dance and sing.

 Imbuing is placing supernatural powers so deep within an object, structure or locale, that it itself becomes a source of supernatural power.
 The words written in a tome of an ancient mage could be imbued with the power to become real spells when read aloud.
 A pendant found in an forsaken manor could be imbued with the ability to curse those who wear or wield it.
 A ring bequeathed by an elemental lord of fire, may grant the rightful wearer a fraction of its creator's power.